 Open the oven and pull out the pastry case in the shell and carefully pour in the mixture from the blender, it should just fill the case.

-Carefully, push the shelf and the tart back into the oven and bake at 160C for 40 mins.
-Check after 30 mins to make sure it’s not browning too much on one side, if so rotate the case and continue baking.
+Carefully, push the shelf and the tart back into the oven and bake at 150C for 40 mins.
+Check after 30 mins to make sure it’s not browning too much, if cover with tin foil and continue to bake.

-It is ready when there is still a slight wobble to the filling.
+It is ready when there is still a slight wobble to the filling, not slushing about but a wobble.
 It will be slightly raised which will sink as the tart cools.

 Remove from the oven and allow to cool for 40 mins on the side then it needs to be put in the fridge for at least 3 hours to chill before serving.